 Smoking is prohibited near entrances, windows and ventilation systems of all workplaces and public places where smoking is prohibited by the Albuquerque Clean Indoor Air Ordinance.
 An individual who owns, manages, operates or otherwise controls the use of any premises subject to the provisions of the Albuquerque Clean Indoor Air Ordinance shall establish a smokefree area that extends a reasonable distance from any entrances, windows and ventilation systems to any enclosed areas where smoking is prohibited.
-The reasonable distance shall be a distance sufficient to ensure that persons entering or leaving the building or facility shall not be subjected to breathing tobacco [or cannabis] smoke and to ensure that tobacco [or cannabis] smoke does not enter the building or facility through entrances, windows, ventilation systems or any other means.
+The reasonable distance shall be a distance sufficient to ensure that persons entering or leaving the building or facility shall not be subjected to breathing tobacco or cannabis smoke and to ensure that tobacco or cannabis smoke does not enter the building or facility through entrances, windows, ventilation systems or any other means.

-- § 9-5-5-7.
-RESPONSIBILITIES OF EMPLOYERS. - (A) Employers shall provide that their places of employment meet the requirements of the Albuquerque Clean Indoor Air Ordinance. - (B) An employer shall adopt, implement, post and maintain a written smoking policy pursuant to the Albuquerque Clean Indoor Air Ordinance. - § 9-5-5-8.
-POSTED SMOKEFREE AND SMOKING-PERMITTED AREAS. - (A) To advise persons of the existence of smokefree areas or smoking-permitted areas, signs shall be posted as follows: - (1) For each indoor workplace or indoor public place where smoking is prohibited pursuant to the Albuquerque Clean Indoor Air Ordinance, a "NO SMOKING" sign shall be posted where it is clear, conspicuous and easily legible at each public entrance.
-Posting of "NO SMOKING" signs is the responsibility of the owner, operator, manager or other person having control of the indoor workplace or indoor public place; and - (2) For each indoor workplace or indoor public place where smoking is permitted pursuant to the Albuquerque Clean Indoor Air Ordinance, a "SMOKING PERMITTED" sign shall be posted where it is clear, conspicuous and easily legible at each public entrance, unless an owner, operator or manager chooses to prohibit smoking in all or part of an indoor workplace or indoor public place where smoking is otherwise permitted. - (B) Nothing in the Albuquerque Clean Indoor Air Ordinance shall be construed so as to require the posting of signs at a residence unless it is used commercially to provide child care, adult day care, or serves as a health care facility.
+§ 9-5-5-7.
+RESPONSIBILITIES OF EMPLOYERS.

+(A) Employers shall provide that their places of employment meet the requirements of the Albuquerque Clean Indoor Air Ordinance.

+(B) An employer shall adopt, implement, post and maintain a written smoking policy pursuant to the Albuquerque Clean Indoor Air Ordinance.

+§ 9-5-5-8.
+POSTED SMOKEFREE AND SMOKING-PERMITTED AREAS.

+(A) To advise persons of the existence of smokefree areas or smoking-permitted areas, signs shall be posted as follows:

+(1) For each indoor workplace or indoor public place where smoking is prohibited pursuant to the Albuquerque Clean Indoor Air Ordinance, a "NO SMOKING" sign shall be posted where it is clear, conspicuous and easily legible at each public entrance.
+Posting of "NO SMOKING" signs is the responsibility of the owner, operator, manager or other person having control of the indoor workplace or indoor public place; and

+(2) For each indoor workplace or indoor public place where smoking is permitted pursuant to the Albuquerque Clean Indoor Air Ordinance, a "SMOKING PERMITTED" sign shall be posted where it is clear, conspicuous and easily legible at each public entrance, unless an owner, operator or manager chooses to prohibit smoking in all or part of an indoor workplace or indoor public place where smoking is otherwise permitted.

+(3) For each cannabis consumption area, a "CANNABIS SMOKING PERMITTED" sign shall be posted where it is clear, conspicuous and easily legible at each public entrance.

+(B) Nothing in the Albuquerque Clean Indoor Air Ordinance shall be construed so as to require the posting of signs at a residence unless it is used commercially to provide child care, adult day care, or serves as a health care facility.

-- § 9-5-5-9.
-ENFORCEMENT. - (A) The Albuquerque Fire or Police Departments, the Mayor or his designated agents, or the Bernalillo County Sheriff's Department shall enforce the Albuquerque Clean Indoor Air Ordinance by issuance of a citation. - (B) A person may register a complaint regarding an alleged violation pursuant to the Albuquerque Clean Indoor Air Ordinance to initiate enforcement of that ordinance with the Mayor or the Albuquerque Fire or Police Departments. - (C) The designated enforcement agencies may inspect an establishment for compliance with the Albuquerque Clean Indoor Air Ordinance. - §9-5-5-10.
-NONRETALIATION; NONWAIVER. - (A) A person or employer shall not discharge, refuse to hire or in any manner retaliate against an employee, applicant for employment or patron because that employee, applicant or patron exercises any rights afforded by the Albuquerque Clean Indoor Air Ordinance or reports or attempts to prosecute a violation of that ordinance. - (B) An employee who works in a setting where an employer allows smoking does not waive or otherwise surrender any legal rights the employee may have against the employer or any other party. - § 9-5-5-98.
+§ 9-5-5-9.
+ENFORCEMENT.

+(A) The Albuquerque Fire or Police Departments, the Mayor or his designated agents, or the Bernalillo County Sheriff's Department shall enforce the Albuquerque Clean Indoor Air Ordinance by issuance of a citation.

+(B) A person may register a complaint regarding an alleged violation pursuant to the Albuquerque Clean Indoor Air Ordinance to initiate enforcement of that ordinance with the Mayor or the Albuquerque Fire or Police Departments.

+(C) The designated enforcement agencies may inspect an establishment for compliance with the Albuquerque Clean Indoor Air Ordinance.

+§9-5-5-10.
+NONRETALIATION; NONWAIVER.

+(A) A person or employer shall not discharge, refuse to hire or in any manner retaliate against an employee, applicant for employment or patron because that employee, applicant or patron exercises any rights afforded by the Albuquerque Clean Indoor Air Ordinance or reports or attempts to prosecute a violation of that ordinance.

+(B) An employee who works in a setting where an employer allows smoking does not waive or otherwise surrender any legal rights the employee may have against the employer or any other party.

+§ 9-5-5-98.
 VIOLATIONS.